WSU-jcheatham/cs2800-2021-fall/README.md

 | 11       | React events, forms, and state management |
 | 12       | Testing                                   |

-Assignments will typically be due at 11:59pm on the Sunday after the assignment was made.
+Assignments will typically be made on Thursdays and will be due at 11:59pm on the following Tuesday.

 Both the lecture schedule and assignment due dates are subject to change.
 You are responsible for monitoring Pilot for notifications of any schedule changes.